canonical/chaos-engineering/docs/index.md

 ## Project and community

-Charmed Chaos Engineering platform is a member of the Ubuntu family.
+Canonical Chaos Engineering platform is a member of the Ubuntu family.
 It’s an open source project that warmly welcomes community projects, contributions, suggestions, fixes and constructive feedback.

 - [Ubuntu Code of conduct](https://ubuntu.com/community/ethos/code-of-conduct)
 - [Open a bug](https://github.com/canonical/chaos-engineering/issues)